 IPIECA helps the oil and gas industry improve its environmental and social performance by:

-The work of IPIECA is supported by a number of specialist working groups.
-These working groups draw on the skills and experience of our international membership and operate with support from a secretariat.
-IPIECA currently has working groups that address the following areas: biodiversity; climate change; health; oil spill preparedness; operations and fuels; reporting; social responsibility, and water.
+Through its member-led working groups IPIECA brings together the collective knowledge and expertise of oil and gas companies and associations.
+The working groups draw on the skills and experience of our international membership and operate with support from a secretariat.
+IPIECA currently has working groups that address the following areas: biodiversity; climate change; health; oil spill preparedness; fuels and products; reporting; social responsibility, and water.

 IPIECA has produced a Profile which provides an introduction to the association and our work.
 IPIECA also produces an Annual Review, which highlights our activities over the past year.
-Annual review's are available for 2012, 2011, 2010, 2009, 2008 and 2007.
+View the 2012 IPIECA Annual Review.

 When IPIECA was set up in 1974 the acronym stood for the International Petroleum Industry Environmental Conservation Association.
 In 2009, recognising that this no longer accurately reflected the breadth and scope of the association’s work, IPIECA stopped using the full title.
 The association is now known as IPIECA, the global oil and gas industry association for environmental and social issues.